dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 The fits above were of the form **y=a×bᵐ**.
 This means that the number of particulates drops by a factor of **b** each minute.

 Here's how I calculated the CADR.
-Note that that if the purifier delivered **(cleaned air) m³** of clean air in a single minute in a room with a total volume of **(all air) m³**, then the particulates in a room would drop by a factor of
+If the purifier delivered **(cleaned air) m³** of clean air in a single minute in a room with a total volume of **(all air) m³**, then the particulates in a room would drop by a factor of

 <div style="text-align:center;">
 <b>b=(uncleaned air)/(all air)= 1 - (cleaned air) / (all air)</b>